imabot2/elephantizer/README.md

 * Change the github owner
 * Add the german loader
 * Check if the first erroneous key stops the search time
+* At the end of the memory test, if the time is less than 2s, do not display the corrrection
+* Add a memory test on Regex
+* Redirect cavarentrer to elephantizer

 ## Done